What are the most common liver diseases?

 What kinds of treatments are available?

 Many patients benefit from medications to manage their liver disease.
 For patients with viral hepatitis, antiviral medications can keep the disease at bay.
 For patients with high blood pressure in the arteries to their liver, known as portal hypertension, surgery is an option to relieve excess pressure.
 For liver cancer patients, a range of surgery, radiation and chemotherapy options are available.
+We can help you find the right treatment for your condition through our Pancreas and Liver Diseases program.

 When is liver transplantation an option?